Blog

 Mediated Settlement Agreements: No Signed Writing Equals No Enforceable Agreement

-By Jay B. Watson February 15, 2023 Posted in Mediation Tagged in construction recovery fund,florida homeowners,mediation,recovery fund
+By Jay B. Watson February 15, 2023 Posted in Mediation Tagged in certified general contractor,construction recovery fund,florida homeowners,how to become a roofing contractor in florida,mediation,recovery fund,replevin,roofing contractor,roofing contractor examination

 After several grueling hours spent mediating their dispute, the parties reach a mutual agreement on the terms of settlement.
 A collective sigh of relief echoes through the conference room as the matter has finally been resolved… or has it?
 As the Florida Rules of Civil Procedure provide, “[i]f a partial […]